Key takeaways

 - Sales are strong: Your business is selling inventory effectively and efficiently.

-- Inventory is too low: If you run out of stock because you’re selling through products too quickly, you could end up losing sales.
+- Inventory is too low: If you run out of stock because you’re selling products too quickly, you could lose sales.

-Conversely, if your inventory turnover ratio is too low, you could face these types of problems:
+Conversely, if your inventory turnover ratio is a low rate, you could face these types of problems:

 - You’ve overstocked: You could be paying high storage and holding costs.